French minister hospitalised with COVID-19, a second is discharged | Health

 French minister hospitalised with COVID-19, a second is discharged

-France's culture minister has been hospitalised with COVID-19 but its employment minister has been discharged after receiving treatment over the past few days, French media reported, amid a rapidly escalating third wave of the pandemic.
+France's culture minister has been hospitalised with COVID-19 but its employment minister has been discharged after receiving treatment over the past few days, amid a rapidly escalating third wave of the pandemic.

+Culture Minister Roselyne Bachelot, 74, will remain under surveillance for a few days, her ministry said in a statement.
+"Her condition is stable, there is no reason for worry," the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)